-The RRP rule requires that those working on pre-1978 housing be trained by an EPA-accredited training provider, be employed by a certified firm, use the required work practices to control exposure to lead/lead dust, and provide information on the rule to owner and tenants.
+More noteworthy, the RRP rule requires that those working on pre-1978 housing be trained by an EPA-accredited training provider.
+They must be employed by a certified firm using the required work practices to control exposure to lead/lead dust.
+As well and give information on the rule to owner and tenants.

 To find Certified “Lead-Safe” providers, go to www.epa.gov/lead or call 1-800-424-LEAD.
-The RRP rule does not apply to individuals doing work on their personal residences.
+The RRP rule does not apply to people doing work on their personal residences.

-For more information on becoming a Certified “Lead-Safe” firm or renovator, or finding a certified firm for your renovation or repair project, go to: www.epa.gov/lead or call the National Lead Information Center at 1-800-424-LEAD (5323).
+So for more information on becoming a Certified “Lead-Safe” firm or renovator.
+Also for finding a certified firm for your renovation or repair project.
+Please go to: www.epa.gov/lead or call the National Lead Information Center at 1-800-424-LEAD (5323).

 In conclusion and as well, EPA released a report called “Protecting Children from Lead Exposures”.
 Cause it’s to highlight some of the ongoing programs.